-This course consists of the rules of algebra with an emphasis on linear functions and quadratic equations.
+This course focuses on the rules of algebra with an emphasis on linear functions and quadratic equations.
 Students will learn to solve linear and quadratic equations.
 In addition, students in this course will evaluate, analyze, and graph functions and relations.
 Applications of systems of equations will be studied using both algebra and analytic geometry.
-Data analysis and linear regression will be explored using the graphing calculator.
+Data analysis and linear regression will be explored using Desmos.
 Students will extend the properties of exponents to rational exponents and perform arithmetic operations with complex numbers.